erizov/Professor/semester_1/lecture_01_sorting_fundamentals/insertion_sort/README.md

 ❌ **WRONG**: "Insertion Sort is too complex to understand" ✓ **CORRECT**: Insertion Sort can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis atechniquepattern is implemented in the following frameworks and technologies:

 ### Spring Framework